hidny/CuboidSimplePhaseNetSearch/README.md

 1 0 0 0 1 1 1<br>

+### Notes about this equation
-Note that this only counts the number of fixed solutions. (i.e: this ignores the 2D symmetries) Because there are only up to 8 possible symmetries for a 2D square lattice, F(n) is within a factor of 8 of the number of 'simple phase nets' if you don't ignore the symmetries.
+* This only counts the number of fixed solutions. (i.e: this ignores the 2D symmetries)
+	* Because there are only up to 8 possible symmetries for a 2D square lattice, F(n) is within a factor of 8 of the number of 'simple phase nets' if you don't ignore the symmetries.

-The reason the matrix is 7x7 is because there's only 7 different possible states an in-between layer could be in and this matrix describes how many ways we could layer state 'i' onto state 'j'.
+* The reason the matrix is 7x7 is because there's only 7 different possible states an in-between layer could be in and this matrix describes how many ways we could layer state 'i' onto state 'j'.

-I googled for the eigenvectors and eigenvalues and found that the biggest eigenvalue is 9.4956...
+* I googled for the eigenvectors and eigenvalues and found that the biggest eigenvalue is 9.4956...
+	* See below for more details

+#### The Matrix Eigenvalue
 https://matrixcalc.org/ gives this:
 9.4956226893 ...
-I also took screenshots of the exact form of the solution from wolframalpha.
-(See the pics folder) I believe that it's the solution to a cubic polynomial, but I'm not 100% sure.
+I also took screenshots of the exact form of the solution from wolframalpha (See the pics folder).
+I believe that it's the solution to a cubic polynomial, but I'm not 100% sure.

 The eigenvalue found means that for every layer you add to the 1x1xN cuboid, you get around 9.5 times more possible configurations.